 What is a Coalition?

-Coalitions are organized groups of people who have come together for the purpose of accomplishing a goal that is common to all parties involved.
-Due to the fluid nature of coalitions, it is possible for individuals, organizations that share a common mission, and other affiliated organizations to participate within a coalition, while still maintaining their own separate identity.
-A coalition or alliance may be formed to address matters of common concern to some sector of the community.
-A local, state or national coalition may focus on improvements within the community.
-The coalition is a great way for allies from many different backgrounds to come together and work toward the realization of a common cause.
+Coalitions are organized groups of people and organizations who have come together for the purpose of accomplishing a goal that is common to all parties involved.
+Due to the fluid nature of coalitions, it is possible for these actors to work together while still maintaining their own separate identity.
+A coalition is a great way for allies from many different backgrounds to come together and work toward the realization of a common cause.

 Why join a Coalition?